qaware/qaware-blog-source/content/posts/2020-12-10-openapi-for-spring-generator.md

 Spring Doc seemed to be the perfect alternative about a year ago, and one author of this new library [actually tried to contribute][SpringDocPRs] and adapt the existing one.
-However, we found more and more that some useful things are not so easy to do event with Spring Doc, and started developing our own.
+However, we found more and more that some useful things are not so easy to do even with Spring Doc, and started developing our own.
 It was also just a fun experience!

 [SpringFox]: https://github.com/springfox/springfox